Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 Note that if you followed these instructions (placing all dependencies below a ${CHASTE_LIBS} directory) then this should a matter of removing two lines and editing one line below.

+Note that if you have the Intel compiler available, you may want to enable Chaste compilation with Intel.
+We've found that on some tests the build-type for optimised Intel "build=IntelProduction" (see below) provides an executable that is up to 60% faster than optimised Gnu "build=GccOpt".

 ========== Compiling and running Chaste ==========
 Now we should have all the necessary libraries to compile Chaste.
 To run the Chaste tests to see if everything compiles and the tests pass